 Dr Mark Sheehan

-Mark Sheehan is Oxford NIHR Biomedical Research Centre (BRC) Ethics Fellow at the Ethox Centre and a Research Fellow at the Uehiro Centre for Practical Ethics, University of Oxford.
-He received his PhD in Philosophy from The Graduate Centre of the City University of New York.
+Mark is Oxford NIHR Biomedical Research Centre ethics fellow at the Ethox Centre and a research fellow at the Uehiro Centre for Practical Ethics, University of Oxford.
+He received his PhD in philosophy from the Graduate Centre of the City University of New York.

-He is currently a National Research Ethics Advisor for the National Research Ethics Service and a member of the Nuffield Council on Bioethics working group on research in children.
-He was a member of the NHS Advisory Group for National Specialised Services (AGNSS) and vice-chair of the Thames Valley Priorities Forum (MOBBB) for the South Central Strategic Health Authority.
-He is Associate Editor of the Journal of Medical Ethics and is a Senior Research Fellow in Philosophy at St. Benet's Hall, University of Oxford.
+He is currently a national research ethics advisor for the National Research Ethics Service, a member of the Thames Valley Priorities Forum and clinical ethics fellow at Buckinghamshire NHS Trust.
+He was a member of the Nuffield Council on Bioethics working group on research in children and a member of the NHS Advisory Group for National Specialised Services (AGNSS).
+He is a senior research fellow in philosophy at St. Benet's Hall, University of Oxford.

 Dr Matt Smith

 Matt is a consultant in public health medicine, based in Public Health England.
 He provides public health leadership and advice to NHS England nationally and regionally on the commissioning of specialised services.
 Prior to this, Matt held senior public health roles in local government and the NHS.

 Consultant dermatologist, Sheffield Children’s Hospital and honorary senior lecturer at the University of Sheffield